chogk/Capstone_SE200_Chris_Ho/README.md

 - Manage policy holders and their subscriptions
 - Pagination, sorting, filtering
 - Clean and responsive UI using shadcn/ui + Tailwind CSS
+- Upload profile image to the Postgresql database and appear at the profile icon
+- If no profile icon, it will show the initials of the name of the user

 ## 🚀 Getting Started for Beginners